by Philip Boxer BSc MBA PhD

 Non-discursive formations and underlying impossibilities

 Dilemmas emerge because of the way non-discursive formations ‘structure’ the way we narrate.
 Thus implicit in our narrative is some kind of process that takes place over time, and that leads to an outcome.
-This relation between process and outcome is based on framing assumptions (‘axiomatics’) that are reinforced by consequence 1.
+This relation between process and outcome is based on framing assumptions (‘axiomatics’ or ‘presumptions’) that are reinforced by consequence 1.
 Thus consequence 1 following the outcome enables the narrative to remain within its framing assumptions.
 Consequence 2, however, flips the narrative out into some ‘other’ set of framing assumptions.
 What ‘flipping’ means here is the disrupting of the ability of the actors to remain subject to the framing assumptions, requiring them to adopt some ‘other’ set of framing assumptions.

-The three metaphors emerging from the plus-one process provide a means of identifying a somewhere else – an ‘other’ framing – that is, in relation to the originating situation, the ‘other’ side of a dilemma.
+The three metaphors emerging from the plus-one process provide a means of identifying a somewhere else – an ‘other’ framing aka counter-narrative – that is, in relation to the originating situation, an ‘other’ side of a dilemma.
 The differences between the dominant and ‘other’ formations are ‘gendered’ in the sense that holding both sides of the dilemma, in order to approach the underlying impossibility, is engendering of innovation.
 Only when we have both sides of the dilemma and the oscillation-inducing ‘flipping consequences’, can we THEN ask: what is the underlying impossibility around which this oscillation is taking place?

 Distinguishing wigo and wiRgo